Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 \subsection{Directional coupler}

-The directional coupler is soured from the \texttt{coupler} component in GDSFactory generic PDK.
-It consists of two 500~nm wide, 220~nm high Si waveguides placed in close proximity within the coupling region that is 20~$\mu$m long.
+The directional coupler is sourced from the \texttt{coupler} component in GDSFactory generic PDK.
+As sketched in Fig.~\ref{fig:DC_sketch}, it consists of two 500~nm wide, 220~nm high Si waveguides placed in close proximity within the coupling region that is 20~$\mu$m long.
 The gap width is 236~nm.
 The component is cladded with SiO$_2$ on the top and the bottom.
-Fig.~\ref{fig:DC_model} shows the device imported into Lumerical FDTD and Tidy3D with a 3D simulation domain, ports on all input and output waveguides, a 2D field monitor on the device plane, and a mode source on the lower left.
+Fig.~\ref{fig:DC_model} shows the device imported into Lumerical FDTD and Tidy3D including a 3D simulation domain, monitors on all waveguides, a 2D field monitor on the device plane, and a mode source on the lower left waveguide.
 The mode source inject fundamental TE mode at 1550~nm into the waveguide.
-Fig.~\ref{fig:DC_efield} presents the electric field intensity on the device plane computed by both solvers at a resolution of 25 cells per wavelength.
+Fig.~\ref{fig:DC_efield} presents the normalized electric field intensity on the device plane computed by both solvers at a high resolution of 25 cells per wavelength.
 As expected, a fraction of the power is coupled to the top waveguide and propagates to the cross port.
 The two solvers show good agreement in the general distribution of the electric field and the intensity to each output port.

 The component is simulated at a series of resolutions ranging from 6 to 25 cells per wavelength.
-We notice that Tidy3D needs the boundary conditions to be ``absorber'' on all boundaries to avoid diverging simulation when the spatial resolution is 20--25.
+We notice that Tidy3D needs the boundary conditions to be set as ``absorber'' on all boundaries to avoid diverging simulation when the spatial resolution is 20 and 25.
 Table~\ref{tab:DC_runtime} lists the runtime in both solvers and the peak memory usage in Lumerical FDTD, with a source bandwidth of 20~nm centered at 1550~nm.
-With the same size of the simulation domain~(42$\times$7$\times$4~$\mu$m$^3$), the runtime of Tidy3D is much shorter than that of Lumerical FDTD.
-For example, Tidy3D completes the simulation with a resolution of 25 in roughly 10~minutes, while Lumerical FDTD needs almost 81~minutes.
-Also the peak memory usage in Lumerical FDTD scales rapidly with increasing resolution due to finer discretization.
+The peak memory usage in Lumerical FDTD scales rapidly with increasing resolution due to finer discretization.
+With the same size of the simulation domain~(42$\times$7$\times$4~$\mu$m$^3$), the runtime using advanced GPUs is much shorter than using our local workstation.
+The two solvers show similar runtime when similar hardware is provided.
+For this resolution, the total number of grid points and the elapsed simulation time and iterations are listed in Table~\ref{tab:DC_grid}.
+Tidy3D shows slightly finer discretization and runs for almost three times longer simulation time.

 Then we examine the simulation result of the two solvers at different spatial resolutions.
 Fig.~\ref{fig:DC_results}(a) presents the transmission to the fundamental TE mode in the cross port at 1550~nm as a function of resolution.
 These results are computed using a source bandwidth of 20~nm.
 Both solvers overestimate the transmission at lower resolutions~(6 and 10 cells per wavelength) and converge to a more stable value at the resolution of 15 cells per wavelength.
 Results of Tidy3D shows a more rapid decrease from 69.7$\%$ at 6 cells per wavelength to 44.8$\%$ at 15 cells per wavelength.
 Meanwhile, Lumerical FDTD decreases from 49.3$\%$ at 6 cells per wavelength to 41.1$\%$ at 15 cells per wavelength.
 Both solvers exhibit some fluctuations at higher resolutions beyond 15 cells per wavelength, with that in Tidy3D below 4.4$\%$ and Lumerical FDTD below 3.6$\%$.
 The difference between the two solvers for the higher resolutions is up to 4.6$\%$.
 These results indicate that low resolution simulations from Tidy3D is less reliable, while both solvers converge well at a moderate resolution of 15 cells per wavelength with the exact values differing slightly.